danielsky81/First_milestone/README.md

 ### Main Content

 The main content differ between the web pages with an exception to the main image.
-All of the web pages have a "hero" image (or video on home page) that visualy bond with the page content.
+All of the web pages have a "hero" image (or video on home page) that visually bond with the page content.

 The _landing page_ (_home_) feature a promotional video of a real estate that covers either all or most of the viewport, depending on the device.
 Below the video, the user will find some short sentences describing the company and a list of all available services.
 Each service block consists of a logo, name and brief description.
 Each elements of that blocks are linked to the services page that provides further information.
 The closing element on the home page content is a real estate image providing a glimpse of the company's photography skills.

 The _services_ page feature an landscape image of properties and short introduction.
 The main part of the page consists of available services blocks made of service logo, name and description.
 Each service block has a sample media element at the bottom of the block, providing a visual overview of the particular service, whether it is a Photograph, Video, Aerial Image or 360&deg; Interactive Panorama.

 The _online booking_ page feature an image of a person holding a phone and a short description about the page.
 The main element of the page is a form that requires user input in order to schedule a service appointment for selected service or services.
-The form consists of checkboxes, clearly labeld input fields which prevents users from inserting incorrect characters or submitting form without valid information and a selfexplanatory "submit" button.
+The form consists of checkboxes, clearly label input fields which prevents users from inserting incorrect characters or submitting form without valid information and a self explanatory "submit" button.

-The _about_ page feature an image of a camera lens, a short sentence with bulletpoints outlining the reasons behind the exceptional service and clients testimonials as a proof of quality service.
+The _about_ page feature an image of a camera lens, a short sentence with bullet points outlining the reasons behind the exceptional service and clients testimonials as a proof of quality service.

 The _contact_ page feature an image of a "open" sign and short sentence stating the company availability for work.
 The main part of the page consists of a phone number and email address, with both being activated when clicked on allowing for effortless and instant contact via phone or email.
-The third way of contact is through a online form which consists of a input fields and "submit" button.
+The third way of contact is through an online form which consists of a input fields and "submit" button.

 ### Footer

-The footer elements of the website consists of a sentence encouraging users to book a property photo shoot with the company and provids a link to the online booking form.
+The footer elements of the website consists of a sentence encouraging users to book a property photo shoot with the company and provides a link to the online booking form.
 The link is allocated to a "book online" button with its design features making it clearly visible on the page.
 The users will find as well all the links to the social media that the company has its presence at.
 The social media links are in form of icons directly related to their brands.
 The last element is a link to web developer portfolio page.
 The button, social media icons and the web developer elements change their appearance on hover for better user interaction.
-The footer elements of the website are consistant through out the page with an exception to the _online booking_ page where the encouraging sentence and button are replace with gratitude sentence.
+The footer elements of the website are consistent throughout the page with an exception to the _online booking_ page where the encouraging sentence and button are replace with gratitude sentence.

 All of the website contents are responsive and resize nicely based on the device sizes.
-All text elements are centered and spaced evenly for better readability.
+All text elements are centred and spaced evenly for better readability.
 The visual design is consistent across all the pages.

 ### Existing Features